6 Best Stretches for Hamstrings from a Trainer

 • Place one hand on the wall and keep your head and chest up and core muscles engaged.

-• Swing one leg from front to back, keeping your body facing forward.
+• Swing your right leg from front to back, keeping your body facing forward.

-• Do 10 front-to-back swings on one leg and repeat on the other.
+• Do 10 front-to-back swings on your right leg and repeat on the left leg.

 • Do two sets of 10 on each leg.